Brazilian Model Natalia Garibotto Rocks An Outrageously Tiny Bikini To Show Off Major Skin

 Natalia changed her posture in the third snapshot.
 She turned around to showcase her curvy buns.
 This time, she tugged at her thong and looked over her shoulder, smiling at the photographer.
 The last image featured a closer look at Natalia's toned backside and booty.

-Natalia tied her blond locks in a half ponytail, leaving a few tendrils of hair along the front.
-The long strands fell over her shoulder and down her back.
+Natalia tied her blond locks in a half ponytail, leaving a few tendrils of hair out at the front.
+The long strands fell over her shoulders and down her back.
 For the occasion, she wore several accessories, including three necklaces, bangles, and rings.

-In the caption, Natalia wrote something about what she wanted to do in a day.
+In the caption, Natalia wrote about what she wanted to do in a day.

 Many of her eager online supporters went wild for the new addition to her feed.
-As of this writing, the latest share has racked up more than 93,800 likes and an upward of 880 comments.
+As of this writing, the latest share has racked up more than 93,800 likes and upward of 880 comments.
 Hundreds of followers dove into the comments section to shower the Bang Energy elite with gushing messages on her impressive physique.
 Others also praised her beautiful facial features.

 "You are so gorgeous and sexy!" a follower commented.